pce-devel/huc/doc/hucc/hucc-function-reference.md

 #### **SuperGrafx Video Functions**

-These functions control the additional VDC (VDC2) provided by the SuperGrafx.
+These functions control the second Video Display Controller (VDC2) provided by the SuperGrafx.

 `sgx_detect( void );`
 Checks for SuperGrafx hardware.
 Returns **TRUE (1)** if exists; **FALSE(0)** if not.